 Saying that fraud is an important (however not loved) part of business, is nothing new.
 Fraud is a million dollar business, as several research studies reveal.
 Among them are an important survey of PriceWaterhouse&Coopers (PwC, 2007) and of the Association of Certified Fraud Examiners (ACFE, 2006).
 The study conducted in the United States by the ACFE in 2004-2005 and the worldwide study, held by PwC in 2006-2007 yield the following insights.
+No industry seems to be safe and bigger companies seem to be more vulnerable to fraud than smaller ones.
+Small businesses however suffer disproportionate fraud losses.
 43% of companies worldwide have fallen victim to economic crime in the years 2006 and 2007.
 The average financial damage to companies subjected to the PwC survey was US\$ 2.42 million per company over two years.
 Participants of the ACFE study estimate a loss of 5% of a company's annual revenues to fraud.
 Applied to the 2006 United States Gross Domestic Product of US\$ 13,246.6 billion, this would translate to approximately US\$ 662 billion in fraud losses for the United States only.
-These numbers all address corporate fraud.
+These numbers all address corporate fraud, more precisely internal fraud.